-- To create resources for ethnic groups of the uplands that promote awareness, protection, conservation, and restoration of the natural ecosystem.
+- To create resources for upland ethnic groups that promote awareness, protection, conservation, and restoration of the natural ecosystem.

-- For ethnic groups of the uplands to be educated and have enough to help themselves and others according to the philosophy of self-sufficiency economy.
+- For upland ethnic groups to be educated and have enough to help themselves and others according to the philosophy of self-sufficiency economy.

 - To encourage harmonious responsible citizens aware of duty, brotherhood, equality, peace, and the universal principle of human rights.

-- To seek ways to cultivate a knowledge of morals and ethics among communities.
+- To seek ways to cultivate knowledge of morals and ethics among communities.

 - For modification and improvement of the performance and efficiency of the learning center’s resources in order to use it to its fullest potential.

-- Community Economic Empowerment (Food Security) and Savings Group (VSLA) Project
+- Community Economic Empowerment (Food Security) and Savings Group (VSLA) Program

 - Project for developing potential for development work in youth and women